Limblifter’s Ryan Dahle developed his skill set out of survival

 Age of Electric blasts pure pop on Make a Pest a Pet

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MAY 8, 1997 By Steve Newton Age of Electric is a unique band, in more ways than one.
+ORIGINALLY PUBLISHED ON MAY 8, 1997 By Steve Newton Age of Electric is a unique band, in more ways than one.
 First off, it’s comprised of two sets of brothers: you’ve got your Kernses (singer Todd and bassist John) and your Dahles (guitarist Ryan and drummer Kurt).
-The only other band with … Continue reading Age of Electric blasts pure pop on Make a Pest a Pet
+The only other band with two sets of … Continue reading Age of Electric blasts pure pop on Make a Pest a Pet

 The Smalls sound nice and chunky on Waste & Tragedy

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 9, 1995 By Steve Newton Some rock bands dream about being popular enough to play large venues but whine about getting booked in the little, out-of-the-way places on the way up.
 Not the Smalls, though.
-You won’t get any complaints out of them when they see locations like … Continue reading The Smalls sound nice and chunky on Waste & Tragedy
+You won’t get any complaints out of them when they see locations like Kamloops and Fort … Continue reading The Smalls sound nice and chunky on Waste & Tragedy